JoaoRodrigues/pbc_mindist/README.md

 ```

 ## Caveats
-- OOB support for protein trajectories only (selections all do `protein and ...`)
 - Reimaging function will fail with `--alpha_carbons`.
 Reimage trajectory first
 and save the coordinates/topology separately.
 - Not tested on Windows/OSX